 You can get there via the little cog railway that goes up to Montenvers station and should you choose to, you can walk back down for the perfect day hike.

-Most people visit caves in France because of their prehistoric cave paintings, but not every French cave is dedicated to walking us through prehistory.
+Most people are interested in ancient cave paintings in France, but not all French caves are dedicated to walking us through prehistory.
 While they may be old, many of these caves serve a thoroughly modern purpose: to quench our hunger and our thirst.
 With food and wine at the heart of so many things French, it should come as no surprise that certain caves are dedicated to food and drink.

 The Cave des Roches in the Loire Valley is built on a former stone quarry — a famous one that once produced tufa, the white calcium carbonate stone used to build some of the regions most beautiful chateaux.
 This stone whitens and hardens once in contact with the air and if you've visited Chenonceau or Blois or Chambord and touched their walls, you'll know tufa.